Offensive Coaching Staff

 Special Teams Coordinator/WR

-Former NFL wide receiver and kick returner Michael Spurlock has joined the Southeastern Louisiana football staff and will be the program’s wide receivers coach and special teams coach beginning in the 2018 season.
+Former NFL wide receiver and kick returner Micheal Spurlock is his second season on the Southeastern Louisiana football staff and serves as the program’s wide receivers coach.

 A native of Indianola, Mississippi, Spurlock is entering his fourth season of his coaching career.
 His stints include stops at Philadelphia High School (2015, assistant coach), Coahoma Community College (2016, running backs coach/special teams coordinator), Dallas Cowboys (2016, special teams and defensive backs assistant) and UTSA (2017, special teams quality control/linebacker assistant/special teams quality control).